ThomasLearningInData/Car-Price-Prediction/README.md

 Owner: Number of previous owners

 __________
-dataset: car_price_prediction_incorrect.ipynb
+Notebook: car_price_prediction_incorrect.ipynb

 ### Feature Engineering
 1. Generated new columns:

     Car_Age: Car age (2019 - Year).
 2019 is the maximum of year in this dataset + 1.

 2. Turn text into numerical data with one-hot encoding

     Applied on Fuel_Type, Seller_Type and Transmission columns.

 3. Transformation